ipld/ipld/specs/advanced-data-layouts/prollytree/spec.md

 ### `TreeNode`

 This is the "Tree" part of Prolly Trees and is made to be general purpose.
-We can potentially expec to use the TreeNode structure in subsequent specs with different types of trees.
+We can potentially expect to use the TreeNode structure in subsequent specs with different types of trees.

 ### `TreeeNode.keys`

 Raw keys(keys/values input from users) for leaf node.
 Key-value pairs are sorted by byte value with the "larger" keys being at the end.
-Values are comared at the first byte, and going down to the end.
+Values are compared at the first byte, and going down to the end.
 This means that keys that are just a prefix come before keys that are prefix + 1 byte.

 ### `TreeNode.values`